-Goodwill has been fortunate to have been guided by three visionary leaders since its inception in Indianapolis in 1930.
+Goodwill has been fortunate to have been guided by four visionary leaders since its inception in Indianapolis in 1930.
 Reverend Howard Lytle, the first Executive Director of Goodwill, established Goodwill as an important organization in the community and built the foundation for volunteer leadership that is so important to Goodwill today.
-When Alan McNeil took over, the second of only three CEOs for Goodwill since its founding in 1930, he sought to further the organization’s mission and continue the legacy of his predecessor, Howard Lytle.
+When Alan McNeil took over, the second of only four CEOs for Goodwill since its founding in 1930, he sought to further the organization’s mission and continue the legacy of his predecessor, Howard Lytle.
 After expanding Goodwill’s retail stores beyond Indianapolis, McNeil led a campaign to raise funds for the organization that far surpassed its goal.
 Being a keen businessman with his eye on the long-term future of the organization, he proposed the establishment of the Goodwill Industries Foundation, a vehicle that would allow the board to invest in various financial assets that could fund new initiatives.
 After much planning, the Foundation was approved as the first of its kind for Goodwills nationwide.

 On November 29, 1971, distinguished community leaders met to sign the articles of incorporation and appoint the first board of directors for the Goodwill Industries Foundation.
 Its stated mission was to provide the funds to support Goodwill Industries of Central Indiana’s innovative approach toward providing jobs and educational opportunities.
 This included establishing and expanding employment services and awarding internships to promising students interested in careers related to Goodwill’s work.